Interesting Facts about Rocks and 3 Different Types

 4. Coal

-Chemical Sedimentary Rocks: Sedimentary rocks formed when water in some shallow sea areas begins to evaporate, thus increasing the concentration of dissolved minerals in it and it begins to precipitate in the form of rocks.
+Chemical Sedimentary: Sedimentary rocks formed when water in some shallow sea areas begins to evaporate, thus increasing the concentration of dissolved minerals in it and it begins to precipitate in the form of stones.
 Examples include:

 1. Gypsum.